confluentinc/ksql/docs/installation/server-config/security.rst

         password="<password>";

 The exact settings will vary depending on what SASL mechanism your Kafka cluster is using and how your SSL certificates are signed.
-For more information, see the :ref:`Security Guide <security>`.
+For more information, see the `Security Guide <https://docs.confluent.io/current/security/index.html>`__.

 .. _config-security-ksql-acl: